Spinal Cord Injury Attorney

 - Protect the spinal cord and spinal nerves

 - Provides a partly rigid and flexible axis for the body

 - Create a pivot point for the head

 - Play an important role in posture and motion (movement from one place to another)

-The effects of spinal cord injury vary depending on the type and level of injury sustained.
-We can divide SCI into two categories – complete and incomplete.
-A complete spinal cord injury means that there is no function below the level of the injury (no sensation and no voluntary movement) and both sides of the body are equally affected.
-An incomplete spinal cord injury means that there is some functioning below the primary level of the injury.
-One limb may be able to be moved more than the other.
-The injured person may be able to feel parts of the body that cannot be moved and there may be more functioning on one side of the body than the other.
+The consequences of spinal cord damage vary depending on the kind and severity of the trauma.
+SCI is classified into two types: complete and incomplete.
+A complete spinal cord injury means that there is no function below the level of the damage (no sensation or voluntary movement) and that both sides of the body are affected equally.
+An incomplete spinal cord injury indicates that some function exists below the initial level of the lesion.
+One limb may be more mobile than the other.
+The wounded individual may be able to feel portions of the body that cannot be moved, and one side of the body may work better than the other.